Astrobe

 The following modules lists the memory settings for the respective Astrobe IDE in the file header, and provide a memory map:

-The Astrobe settings are also part of the config .ini files, see below.
+The Astrobe memory settings are also part of the config .ini files, see below.

 Search Path Configuration